joe-irving/bcc-website/index.md

   text: |-
     # Mailing list

-    Subscribe to get updates straight to your inbox and join in the (moderated) discussion
+    Subscribe to get updates straight to your inbox and join in the (moderated) discussion.

+    Treat all emails as publicly available, because they are!

 ---